GeoEra-GIP/Project-Support-WP8/README.md

 GeoERA user support issues were logged via the [WP8 Issue Tracker](https://github.com/GeoEra-GIP/WP8-Support/issues).

-When new issues are created they will be handled by the WP8 support team accoding to the [issue handling procedure](IssueHandling.md)

 Summary of team skills  - https://github.com/GeoEra-GIP/WP8-Support/blob/master/Team_Skills.md

 ### Using the issue tracker